Cruel Hand Lou

 Between hauling around those tanks, carrying big drums of popcorn oil, and hefting really heavy sacks of popcorn seed, I got a workout that summer.

 So Lou told me that the best way to get the tanks from storage to the street was to use gravity.

 We would work together, Lou said, to move the tanks (dozens of them) from the storage area to the outdoor space above the theater marquee.
 Then, I would go down to street level and he would drop the tanks down for me to catch and line up in the parking lot.

 Simple enough.
 Move the tanks, then he’d drop them down to me to catch.

 The empty tanks aren’t THAT heavy and I can catch them, right?

 Is your warning light flashing yet?

-After catching dozens of tanks, my arms were sure glowing, tingling, and very mad at me.
+After catching all of those of tanks, my arms were sure glowing, tingling, and very mad at me.
 My hands were swollen and gnarled.
-My arms were two swollen, throbbing bruised masses.
+My arms were two bloated, throbbing bruised masses.